igorocampos/ESCPOS/README.md

 byte[] result = array1.Add(array2, array3, ..., arrayN);
 ```

-The second for strings, you can use it to convert a UTF-8 string to a byte array
+The second for strings, you can use it to convert a UTF-8 string to a byte array:
 ```cs
 byte[] result = "Some string".ToBytes();
 ```
 ## Examples

-All examples will assume the below using statements
+All examples will assume the using statements below:
 ```cs
 using static ESCPOS.Commands;
 using ESCPOS;